+Most important is the cost of tuition for graduate studies.
+This changes each year and is updated each July for the upcoming academic year.
 The cost of attendance gives a general estimate overview of what it costs for an in-state or out-of-state student to attend Truman for a year.
 This includes tuition, additional fees, housing, meals, and transportation.
 Please note this is only an estimate and specific students may have a higher or lower cost of yearly attendance.

 Financial support for graduate students includes all Truman-specific related ways to help cover your tuition costs such as: